conjurer-rich/fast-flow-flywheel/pages/engagements/full-flywheel-rotation.md

 ## What You’ll Leave With

-- A shared understanding of where you are—and where you want to go
+- A shared understanding of where you are,and where you want to go
 - Visual maps of current boundaries, flow blockers, and user needs
 - A set of validated Flow Decisions with rationale and next steps
 - A Flow Roadmap to guide future evolution